All Episodes

 Is that your problem, Mike?

-Well, yeah, but I mean well once they've compromised us all the way to communism uh you know we're already there.
+Well, yeah, but I mean, once they've compromised us all the way to communism, you know, we're already there.

-No, the here I think here's the here's the issue is that um Republicans do no more than basically hold.
+No, I think here's the issue is that Republicans do no more than basically hold.

-When when uh I was uh I was at an English boys' school and uh the at an English boys' school, they used to make the the sick formers, the prefects, the guys who were at the if you know your Harry Potter, who were at the top of the school, used to make the young boys uh at the bottom of the school go and warm the seat in the toilet before they went in there, because it was like a chilly unheated toilet, and so they'd send the young boys in there to warm the seat for the prefects who would then come in ten minutes later.
+When I was at an English boys' school, and at an English boys' school, they used to make the sick formers, the prefects, the guys who were at the, if you know you, Harry Potter, who were at the top of the school, used to make the young boys at the bottom of the school go and warm the seat in the toilet before they went in there because it was like a chilly, unheated toilet.

 And when Republicans take power, too often they seem like they're just warming the toilet seat until the Democrats return to power and resume their rightful place, Mike.

-And that's why when you look at government spending across the last half century, it doesn't make any difference whether you've got a uh whether you've you've got a Republican Congress, Republican president, Democrat Congress, Democrat President, Republican Congress, Democrat President, Democrat Congress, Republican president.
+And that's why when you look at government spending across the last half century, it doesn't make any difference whether you've got a whether you've got a Republican Congress, Republican president, Democrat Congress, Democrat president, Republican Congress, Democrat president, Democrat Congress, Republican president.

 The line is one way.